 Worst Toxic Air Pollution States

-Ohio, Pennsylvania and Florida Lead List of “Toxic 20” States with Most from Power Plants
+Ohio, Pennsylvania and Florida Lead List of “Toxic 20” States with Most Toxic Air Pollution from Plants

 Worst States: OH, PA, FL, KY, MD, IN, MI, WV, GA, NC, SC, AL, TX, VA, TN, MO, IL, WI, NH, IA

-coal power plantWashington, DC (July 20, 2011) – Residents of Ohio, Pennsylvania and Florida live in states with the most from coal- and oil-fired power plants, according to an analysis by the Natural Resources Defense Council.
+coal power plantWashington, DC (July 20, 2011) – Residents of Ohio, Pennsylvania and Florida live in states with the most toxic air pollution from coal- and oil-fired plants, according to an analysis by the Natural Resources Defense Council.

 Among the key findings:

-* Nearly half of all the reported from industrial sources in the comes from coal- and oil-fired power plants.
+* Nearly half of all the toxic air pollution reported from industrial sources in the comes from coal- and oil-fired power plants.

 * Power plants are the single largest industrial source of toxic air pollution in 28 states and the District of Columbia.